benbaley/PlatON-Go/README.md

 ## Go PlatON

-Welcome to the PlatON-Go source code repository!
+Welcome to the HashKey chain source code repository!
 This is an Ethereum-based、high-performance and high-security implementation of the PlatON protocol.
 Most of peculiarities according the PlatON's **whitepaper**([English](https://www.platon.network/pdf/en/PlatON_A_High-Efficiency_Trustless_Computing_Network_Whitepaper_EN.pdf)|[中文](https://www.platon.network/pdf/zh/PlatON_A_High-Efficiency_Trustless_Computing_Network_Whitepaper_ZH.pdf)) has been developed.

 [![API Reference](